 A market commentator reports: “They have a strong following and they're delightful to work with.”

-Notable practitioners include Donna Holmes and Lisa Whitehouse, who are both recognised for their strength and expertise in Court of Protection and estates/trusts.
+Notable practitioner Donna Holmes, who is recognised for her strength and expertise in Court of Protection and estates/trusts.
 Donna, who is ranked as a Band 2 lawyer, is praised for "leading the Birmingham market for Court of Protection work."
-Similarly, Lisa (ranked as an Associate to watch) has been described as “studious with unerring client focus”.

 We are thrilled to have been recognised for our strengths in private wealth law and continue to service our clients with the ultimate aim of improving lives, communities and society.